What’s in the Falling Objects TTT Course?

-We send our trainers all over the country training both operators/workers and trainers.
-And even though Canada does not require a falling objects train the trainer certification (they are more interested in what topics are being trained on), many companies and individuals feel more comfortable going through the trainer program from a well-established, industry-recognized training company like us.
+We send our trainers all over the country training both operators and trainers.
+And even though OSHA does not require a train-the-trainer certification (they are more interested in what topics are being trained on), many companies and individuals feel more comfortable going through the trainer program from a well-established, industry-recognized training company like us.
 But it doesn’t always make sense financially for companies.
 That is why we’ve created the option to get certified online.
 If you are comfortable training and comfortable with the equipment, you can simply purchase the online trainer course, get your certificate and training kit, and start training.
 It is a very cost-effective way to go.

 Why buy our Falling Objects Train the Trainer Certification Course?

 Safety training is an investment.
 That is why hundreds of companies and individuals all over the world trust the Hard Hat Training Series for their online training needs.
 Our unique online training program has been fine tuned to provide you with the best training experience possible.

 What’s in the Falling Objects Train the Trainer Course?

 The online course consists of several modules, but two main sections:

 - OSHA standards

 In a nutshell, the trainer will take the online training course to become more familiar with the equipment and learn how to teach the required topics.
 Once completed, they will gain access their certificate of completion, as well as the falling objects training kit, which is a download file that contains all training material necessary to train your operators, including an in-depth PowerPoint presentation.
 See more details on the falling objects training kit here.